 - financial waste – can include inflated costs on last minute trunk stock – some of which could have been anticipated and be available as a stock item, rather than being rushed in by the sales rep as a pricey emergency item.
 Expired products due to unnecessary surplus stock also leaks dollars.

-- physician pick lists can hamper organizational efforts to make economic choices in the supply chain.
+- expensive physician preference items can hamper organizational efforts to make economic choices in the supply chain.
 Individual physicians may have preferred items from a range of suppliers when better economies of scale could be achieved by streamlining orders for the same product type.
 Average costs per surgeon can vary greatly for the same procedure and reviewing this issue and ordering from a selected supplier base will help hospitals to make significant savings.

 - lack of item capture at POU is directly responsible for reduced revenue reimbursement.